Malaysian opposition leader Anwar plans new government

 Malaysian opposition leader Anwar plans new governmentNew

-KUALA LUMPUR, Malaysia (AP) — Malaysian opposition leader Anwar Ibrahim says he has secured a majority in parliament to form a new government that is “strong, stable and formidable.”
-Anwar says he has been granted an audience with the king but it is postponed while the king is in the hospital.
-He said he will not reveal details until after he has met the king.
-He said it restores his alliance that was elected in 2018 but collapsed after Prime Minister Muhyiddin Yassin withdrew his party and tied up with corruption-tainted opposition parties to form a Malay-centric government in March.
+KUALA LUMPUR, Malaysia (AP) — Malaysian opposition leader Anwar Ibrahim says he has secured a majority in Parliament to form a new government that is “strong, stable and formidable.”
+Anwar says he has been granted an audience with the king but it has been postponed while the king is in a hospital.
+He says he will not reveal details until after he has met the king.
+He says his government restores an alliance that was elected in 2018 but collapsed after Prime Minister Muhyiddin Yassin withdrew his party and tied up with corruption-tainted opposition parties to form a Malay-centric government in March.
+Science Minister Khairy Jamaluddin countered Anwar’s claim with a tweet saying the Cabinet meeting just ended and that “nothing collapsed or fell.”